oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 The response, if requested, is a delta payload, in the same structure and order as the request payload, representing the applied changes.

-If the [`continue-on-error`](#Preferencecontinueonerrorodatacontinueonerror) preference has been specified and any errors occur in processing the changes, then a delta response MUST be returned regardless of the [`return`](#Preferencereturnrepresentationandreturnminimal) preference and MUST contain at least the failed changes.
+If the client requests `continue-on-error` behavior and the service encounters any errors while processing the request, then it MUST either fail the entire request without applying any changes or include a [`Preference-Applied`](#HeaderPreferenceApplied)  header in the response indicating that the [`continue-on-error`](#Preferencecontinueonerrorodatacontinueonerror) preference has been applied.
+In this case, the delta response payload MUST be returned regardless of the [`return`](#Preferencereturnrepresentationandreturnminimal) preference and MUST contain at least the failed changes.
 The service represents failed changes in the delta response as follows: